 - Travel and accommodation should be arranged by the fellow.
 In addition, travel costs are to be reasonable and kept to a minimum.

-- Applicants should demonstrate an interest in, and potential for, performing high quality research in any field of paediatric endocrinology.
+- Applicants should be at pre-doctorate level and demonstrate an interest in, and potential for, performing high quality research in any field of paediatric endocrinology.
 However, please note that projects related to diabetes and obesity will not be considered in this call.

 - Applicants should be based in Europe at the time of application